Raven (game show): Spin-off characters

 In Raven: The Secret Temple, Nevar followed Raven to a mysterious land far to the east after putting a dark spell on Raven's homeland and leaving it in his icy grip.
-Raven and the warriors traveled to the east to find the magical waters that could break this spell.
+Raven and the warriors travelled to the east to find the magical waters that could break this spell.
 In this series, a new character Satyarani was introduced, and she acted as a guide to the warriors and as assistance to Raven throughout the course of this quest, in the journey to find The Secret Temple.
 At the conclusion of this series, Nevar is thought to have been slain, until the last ten seconds of the show, where he is shown to have survived.

 In Raven: The Dragon's Eye, Nevar's pursuit continues.
 He plans to retrieve the mystical Dragon's Eye, which Raven and his warriors attempt to find first.
 The Eye was said to be a stone of great evil that could grant it's wielder ultimate power, and Raven and the warriors sought to destroy it before it could fall into Nevar's hands.
-A new character, Ervan was introduced in this series, and he took on the role and persona of Raven's assistant and an occasional guide to the warriors, but his motivations and intentions were frequently in question and he changed sides regularly between Raven and Nevar.
-It appeared in the conclusion, that he was neither side and was working solely to claim the Eye for himself.
+A new character, Ervan was introduced in this series, and he took on the role and persona of Raven's assistant and a very occasional guide to the warriors, but his motivations and intentions were frequently in question and he changed sides regularly between Raven and Nevar.
+It appeared in the conclusion, that he was neither side and was working solely to claim the Eye for himself, hoping to get Raven and Nevar to kill each other in the process.
 Ervan was also exposed as the warrior who had traveled through the Forgotten Kingdom and wrote the journal detailing how to get through the land.
-Nevar was again thought to have been destroyed, but was shown once again to have survived following the end credits.
+Nevar was again thought to have been destroyed, but was shown once again to have survived following the final end credits.